-In order to address the unmet needs of very low- and low-income residents for affordable first-time homebuyer opportunities and rental housing, the City allocated \$165,765 HOME Program funds to the acquisition of property in order to construct workforce housing.
+In order to address the unmet needs of very low- and low-income residents for affordable first-time homebuyer opportunities and rental housing, the City allocated \$559,193 in HOME Program funds for the Sonoma Estates Project.
 This goal addressed the needs of priority groups one and three in the Consolidated Plan.
-No funds were expended for this project during the reporting period due to limited staffing.
+No funds were expended for this project during the reporting period due to delays in project development.